RDFLib/rdflib/docs/index.rst

 Getting started
 ---------------
-If you have never used RDFLib before, the following might help get you started:
+If you have never used RDFLib, the following will help get you started:

 .. toctree::
    :maxdepth: 1